SunshineBH/.github/profile/README.md

 5. **Push Changes**: Push your changes to your forked repository using `git push origin feature/your-feature-name`.
 6. **Create a Pull Request**: Open a pull request on the original repository and provide a detailed description of your changes.

-For more detailed guidelines, please refer to our [Contributing Guide](https://github.com/SunshineBehavioralHealth/Contributing.md).
+For more detailed guidelines, please refer to our [Contributing Guide](https://github.com/SunshineBehavioralHealth/Contributing.md) _(Coming Soon)_.

-## Code of Conduct
+## Code of Conduct - _(Coming Soon)_

 We are committed to creating a welcoming and inclusive environment for everyone.
 Please read and adhere to our [Code of Conduct](https://github.com/SunshineBehavioralHealth/Code_of_Conduct.md) when participating in our community.

 ## Contact